S-01962

 Plain Language

-Developers of high-risk AI decision systems must exercise reasonable care to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination arising from intended uses.
-A rebuttable presumption of reasonable care arises if the developer complies with § 1551 requirements and retains an AG-identified independent third party to conduct bias and governance audits.
-The AG must identify qualified independent auditors and publish a list on its website by January 1, 2026, updated annually.
+Developers of high-risk AI decision systems must exercise reasonable care to protect consumers from known or reasonably foreseeable algorithmic discrimination risks.
+A rebuttable presumption of reasonable care applies if the developer both complies with the documentation requirements in § 1551 and retains an AG-identified independent third party to complete bias and governance audits.
+The AG must publish and annually update a list of qualified independent auditors.
+The safe harbor incentivizes — but does not mandate — independent audits; developers who forgo audits lose the rebuttable presumption but may still demonstrate reasonable care by other means.

 Statutory Text